 September 18, 2025Most-Produced Plays and Playwrights of 2025-2026 Concord Theatricals is honored to be the home of many of the Most-Produced Plays and Playwrights, as reported by American Theatre Magazine.
 Take a minute and get to know these authors and titles further below!Authors/Playwrights/Titles/

-September 1, 2025Play by Play: The Theatrical Works of Agatha Christie How many Of Agatha Christie’s plays are comedies?
+September 1, 2025Play by Play: The Theatrical Works of Agatha Christie How many of Agatha Christie’s plays are comedies?
 How many feature Hercule Poirot?
 Where do most of them take place?
 Here’s a playful breakdown of Dame Agatha’s plays – by the numbers.Authors/Titles/

 August 23, 2025Media Multi-Hyphenates: Playwrights in Film & TV From musicals and historical dramas to sci-fi and fantasy, the silver screen provides a creative playground where theatrical writers can thrive.
 Learn more about these Concord Theatricals authors currently working in film and television.Authors/